gompocp/MelonManager/README.md

 - Install all necessary dependencies for the platform you want to build for.
 See [here](https://flutter.dev/desktop#requirements) for desktop requirements
 - Edit your flutter config if needed to allow for building for your target platform

-Then you run can the flutter commands
+Then you can run the following flutter commands after
-- `flutter pub get`
+- `flutter pub get` to get all dependencies
-- `flutter build windows` for windows
+- `flutter build windows` for a windows build
-- `flutter build android` for android
+- `flutter build android` for an android build
 - `flutter build web --web-renderer html` for a web build.
 This disables WEBGL but it allows for images from other websites to be rendered